dkozhemiakin/relay/README.md

 ### Compilation

-The compilation is performed inside docker containers and doesn't require any java and maven installation.
+The compilation is performed inside containers and doesn't require any java and maven on your machine.
 The result of compilation is repacked into execution containers to make them free of source code and build applications.

 ### Run

-You need to download the project and make its folder current.
+You need to download the project and set its folder as current.

 Command to run docker compose: